-- a) In the English Country House gallery find Peter Tillemans's Portrait of Master Edward and Miss Mary Macro.
-Using outlines, sketch out the arrangement of the painting.
+a) In the Crome gallery find Peter Tileman's picture of "Portrait of Master Edward and Miss Mary Macro".
+Using outline sketch out the arrangement of the painting.
 Label the objects in the picture.
-What can we tell about these children from the clues within it?
-(AO1) - b) Find Frederick Sandys's painting Autumn 1860.
+What can we tell about this family from the clues within it?
+(A01)

+b) Find Frederick Sandys' painting of "Autumn 1860".
 This is a striking picture featuring a soldier in uniform.
 Again, produce a quick composition sketch of this picture and add notes to it.
-For example, how has Sandys used colour to attract our attention?
-How has the picture been arranged to be in balance or well-composed?
+For example, how has Sandy's used colour to attract our attention?
+How has the picture been arranged to be in balance or well composed?
 What is the significance of the views in the background?
+(A01)

-(AO1) - c) Think of your family.
-Could you design a similar picture to Frederick Sandys's that has a similar arrangement?
-(Yours may be a photograph, of course).
-Many artists, including Picasso, Francis Bacon and David Hockney, have interpreted past artists' work.
+c) Think of your family.
+Could you design a similar picture to Frederick Sandys' (yours may be a photograph of course) that has a similar arrangement?
+(Many artists such as Picasso, Francis Bacon and David Hockney have interpreted other past artists' work).
 What views and objects would you place as significant in your work?
-(AO3)
+(A03)